secureCodeBox/secureCodeBox/docs/developer-guide/README.md

 ### Hook SDK

-# Guidelines
+## Guidelines

-## Coding Guidelines
+### Coding Guidelines

-### JSON
+#### JSON

 We're using snake_case (lower case) for json attributes.
 If an enum type is used as attribute its converted to lower case.
 If it's an value it's always used UPPERCASE.
-This is to hold the attribute api consistent, but make shure Enums are recognized as enums.
+This is to hold the attribute api consistent, but make sure Enums are recognized as enums.

 ```json
 {